Boeing 747-400: Retirement and economic value

-The 747-400's leasing, resale and salvage value has dropped steeply because it is relatively expensive to operate.
-As most 747-400s are now more than 20 years old, airlines are beginning to replace them.
-Airlines using the 747-400 have been retiring the model, replacing it with more fuel efficient aircraft.
-The main appeal of the 747-400 like its predecessors was its range rather than its capacity, and in most cases it has been replaced by wide-body twin-engine aircraft of similar range, such as the Boeing 777 and Boeing 787 Dreamliner.
-The change in emphasis from hub and spoke operations to point-to-point flights has also reduced the need for jumbo jets.
-Airlines such as British Airways and Qantas that plan to maintain the same capacity on routes currently served by 747-400s ordered the Airbus A380 rather than the updated 747-8.
+The 747-400's leasing, resale and salvage value has dropped steeply since the 2010s.
+By that time many 747-400s were also more than 20 years old so airlines have accelerated their retirement.
+The 747, alongside the smaller Airbus A340 and MD-11, each have more than two engines making them relatively expensive to operate, although their main appeal during the early 1990s was their long range as well as high capacity, before the development of wide-body twin-engine aircraft that could achieve similar range and payload while also providing better fuel economy.
+Such medium/large twinjets like the Boeing 777, Boeing 787 Dreamliner, and Airbus A350 XWB have entered service since the late 1990s onward, and these have taken over routes previously flown by 747-400s, as reducing capacity improved load factors.
+The change in emphasis from hub and spoke operations to point-to-point flights has also reduced the need for jumbo jets (very large aircraft (VLA) with more than 400 seats) like the 747 and Airbus A380.
+Airlines such as British Airways and Qantas that plan to maintain the same capacity on routes currently served by 747-400s did not order the updated 747-8 but instead opted for the Airbus A380.
+A contributing factor for the drop in resale value and retirement of the 747-400 has been the 2008 financial crisis, which spiked an increase in fuel prices, that caused a drop in air travel demand.

 For example, Delta Air Lines reduced the number of flights it operated from the United States to Narita International Airport that were intended to transfer passengers to other destinations in Asia, switching to twin-engine widebody aircraft operating from an expanded hub at Seattle-Tacoma International Airport.
 Total capacity was cut, but load factors improved.
 In April 2015, Delta announced it would accelerate the retirement of its 747-400s and replace them either with Airbus A330 or Airbus A350 aircraft (both of which are twinjets).
 Delta could not keep the 747s full without deeply discounting ticket prices; the discounts and increased maintenance required of a four-engine aircraft led to a drag on profits.